Portfolio

 Location: Private Meeting

-The Connecticut Democracy Center will host the nation’s Kid Governors and Cabinet/Executive Council members at the 2024 Kid Governor Leadership Summit!
+The Connecticut Democracy Center will host the nation’s Kid Governors and Cabinet/Executive Council members at the 2025 Kid Governor Leadership Summit!
 The annual Leadership Summit is an exciting opportunity for Kid Governor® student leaders to build relationships across states, find commonalities in their platforms, and learn more about leadership.
 The meeting will include student leaders from Connecticut, New Hampshire, Oklahoma, and Oregon.
-Guest speakers are: Cheryl Myers, Deputy Secretary of Oregon; Alexis Howard, Legislative Associate at the National Governors Association; and Kingsley Jonathan, defensive end for the Buffalo Bills.
+Learn more about the Kid Governor® program.

 Civics Resources